ShaktiNdra/ShaktiNdra/README.md

 - 👋 Hi, I’m @Shaktindra Sahooo
 - 👀 I’m interested in ...
 Web and app Development And Artificial Inteligent Development
 - 🌱 I’m currently learning ...
-Class 12+
+B-tech in computer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...